opentelekomcloud-docs/tag-management-service/umn/source/management/resource_tags/overview.rst

 Overview
 ========

 By adding tags to resources under your account, you can classify resources.
-Tags are displayed in the table format for you to manage and you can edit multiple tags at a time.
+Tags are displayed in the table format for you to manage and you can perform operations on multiple tags at a time.

-This section describes how to use tags to query resources and refresh, modify, and delete tags.
+This section describes how to query resources by tag, create tag keys, and update, modify, or delete resource tags.

 Constraints and Limitations
 ---------------------------

--  You can search for up to 10 tags at a time.
+-  You can use up to 10 tags to query for resources at the same time.
 -  To search for specified tags, entering a key is mandatory but entering a value is optional.
-You can add 9 values for each key.
+-  Each resource supports up to 20 key-value pairs.
+-  For each resource, each tag key must be unique, and each tag key can have only one tag value.
--  A tag key can contain a maximum of 36 characters, including only digits, letters, hyphens (-), at signs (@), and underscores (_).
+-  You can enter a maximum of 36 and 43 characters for **Key** and **Value**, respectively.
+Both **Key** and **Value** can contain only digits, letters, hyphens (-), at signs (@), and underscores (_).